Angiography: Pulmonary angiography

 Pulmonary angiography is used to visualise the anatomy of pulmonary vessels.
+Pulmonary angiography may be used during embolization of pulmonary arteriovenous malformations.
+In addition, pulmonary angiography may be performed during treatment of pulmonary embolisms.

 Peripheral angiography

 Angiography is also commonly performed to identify vessels narrowing in patients with leg claudication or cramps, caused by reduced blood flow down the legs and to the feet; in patients with renal stenosis (which commonly causes high blood pressure) and can be used in the head to find and repair stroke.
 These are all done routinely through the femoral artery, but can also be performed through the brachial or axillary (arm) artery.
 Any stenoses found may be treated by the use of balloon angioplasty, stenting, or atherectomy.

+Visceral angiography

+A common indication for angiography is to evaluate and guide treatment for internal (e.g. gastrointestinal) bleeding.
+Angiography may also be used during hemorrhoidal artery embolization for treatment of symptomatic hemorrhoids.

 Fluorescein angiography

 Fluorescein angiography is a medical procedure in which a fluorescent dye is injected into the bloodstream.
 The dye highlights the blood vessels in the back of the eye so they can be photographed.
 This test is often used to manage eye disorders.

 OCT angiography

 Optical coherence tomography (OCT) is a technology using near-infrared light to image the eye, in particular penetrate the retina to view the micro-structure behind the retinal surface.